sunilkurthakoti/Wild-rydes-Webapp/README.md

 1. **Create IAM Role for Lambda**:
    * Go to **IAM** and create a new role with **Lambda permissions**.
    * Attach a custom policy or add `AmazonDynamoDBFullAccess` for access to your DynamoDB table.
-   * If you create a custom policy, use the **DynamoDB ARN** for restricted access to your table.
+   * Attach a custom policy that specifies the ARN of your DynamoDB table.
+This ensures that the Lambda function has access only to that particular table, enhancing security by preventing access to other resources.
      ![Screenshot (25)](https://github.com/user-attachments/assets/286c4989-e6c0-4aea-abe1-24fdaa158d99)